Sainouroidea

-Helkesida (formerly known as Sainouroidea) is a group of microscopic protists belonging to the supergroup Rhizaria, both discovered through molecular phylogenetic analyses.
+Sainouroidea is a superfamily of microscopic protists belonging to the supergroup Rhizaria, both discovered through molecular phylogenetic analyses.
 It contains amoeboid flagellates with two flagella.
 They are either free-living, mostly on fecal matter, or live inside the gut of animals.
 Among these amoebae, one lineage has independently evolved aggregative multicellularity similarly to slime moulds.

 Biology

-The organisms classified as Helkesida commonly have a gliding motility in which the cells glide on their posterior flagellum.
+Sainouroids commonly have a gliding motility in which the cells glide on their posterior flagellum.
 They are ancestrally amoeboid bi-flagellates without scales or theca.
 Unlike most Cercozoa which have tubular mitochondrial cristae, they can also present flat cristae or discoid cristae.
 They are the only group within Rhizaria that present discoid mitochondrial cristae.

 These organisms have an amorphous apical centrosome attached to the nucleus by a rhizoplast.
 The kinetid arises from 2–4 very short centrioles with dense fibrous roots that attach them to each other and to the nucleus.
 Their anterior flagellum is reduced to a stub without its 9+2 axoneme.
 The centrosome also generates numerous microtubules in larger cells.
 The Golgi apparatus is seen attached to the nuclear envelope and the anterior rhizoplast.
 They have a microbody attached to the posterior end of the nucleus.

-One helkesid genus, Guttulinopsis, represents an independent lineage in which aggregative multicellularity has evolved to generate "fungi-like" fruiting bodies called sorocarps, similarly to slime moulds such as Dictyostelium.
+One sainouroid genus, Guttulinopsis, represents an independent lineage in which aggregative multicellularity has evolved to generate "fungi-like" fruiting bodies called sorocarps, similarly to slime moulds such as Dictyostelium.

 Ecology

-The helkesid amoebae are bacterivores that can be free-living, mostly associated to fecal environments, or endozoic, associated to animals.
+The sainouroid amoebae are bacterivores that can be free-living, mostly associated to fecal environments, or endozoic, associated to animals.
 They thrive in aerobic conditions and the microaerophilic gut environment of animals.
 Rosculus can thrive in anaerobic culture.
 It is unknown if their preferred habitat is free-living or endozoic.

-Some host species can harbor different helkesid genera and species.
+Some host species can harbor different sainouroid genera and species.
 One animal can be infected by multiple species simultaneously, and one species can also infect different animal hosts.
 More sampling of hosts, amoebae and molecular data is needed to better understand the life history and ecology of these protists.